I tend to hammer delicious recipes deep into the ground, like this simple chicken salad recipe. (Don’t even get me started on tacos.)

 For the poached chicken:

 - Trim any fat, tendons or undesirables off chicken breasts and place in a large saucepan.
-Add 5 cups of cold water, 2 1/2 t. kosher salt and turn on the heat to a little bit above medium.
+Add 5 cups of cold water, 2 1/2 t. kosher salt and turn on the heat to medium high.

 - Let chicken come to a very gentle simmer and then using tongs or a fork flip chicken breasts over.
-There should be movement but not a lot of bubblage.
 We are going for long and slow, not boiling.

 - Let the chicken simmer for 9 to 14 minutes depending on the size of your chicken breasts.
 Remove chicken from water when it reaches an internal temperature of 160 degrees.
 Place on cutting board and let rest 5 minutes.